samin9796/Deepspeech2/README.md

-All the codes and important commands to develop an ASR system using Deepspeech2 speech recognition toolkit can be found here.
+All the codes and important commands while developing an ASR system using Deepspeech2 speech recognition toolkit can be found here.